 The temporary entry ban began to apply on March 19, 2020 and concerns non-essential trips to Sweden from countries outside the EEA and Switzerland.
 The purpose is to prevent the spread of the corona virus.
 The entry ban has been extended a number of times.
-On December 17 a decision was taken to extend the entry ban until March 31, 2021.
+At the moment the entry ban is in force until August 31, 2021.

 The entry ban does not apply to people who have particularly urgent needs or who are to carry out essential functions in Sweden.
 For example, this may be the case for*:

 *The decision to restrict entry in each case is made by the Swedish Police responsible for border control.
 If you have questions about crossing the border in your particular case, you need to contact the Police at +46771141400.

 The Embassy also recommends you to contact the Russian border control service to clarify whether you can leave Russia since the Russian government decided on 30 March 2020 to close the external border until further notice.

 Application for a visa can be made directly at the Embassy or at one of VFS Global offices, time booking is required.

 The Embassy only issues visas for the categories of persons who are not covered by the temporary entry ban.This applies even if you plan to travel after August 31, 2021.